opendatalab/.github/profile/README.md

 ---

-In September this year, we have upgraded and launched the function of authors uploading datasets independently.
+We have upgraded and launched the function of authors uploading datasets independently.
 We hereby invite you to participate in using it to better promote your open source datasets, AI research results, etc., so that more people can access, obtain and use your dataset.

 This is an introduction to the dataset autonomous upload function [【help doc】](https://github.com/opendatalab/opendatalab-datasets/blob/main/help%20doc.md)，You can create and share your dataset according to our guidelines.